Russia's Baltic outpost digs in for standoff with NATO

 Unlike Ukraine, the Baltic states are part of NATO, which means the alliance would be bound to act to protect them from any threat to their territory.

-A European Union diplomat who focuses on security said Russia's strategy for adding anti-air capability in Kaliningrad "will only progress -- the process is centralized and well-coordinated."
+A European Union diplomat who focuses on security said Russia's strategy for adding anti-air capability in Kaliningrad "will only progress -- the process is centralised and well-coordinated."

 "And the Russians spend the greatest amount of financial resources on those capabilities," the diplomat said.
 "The question is what is it intended for?"